mesutsolak/mesutsolak/README.md

-### Hi there 👋
+# Hi there 👋 I'm Mesut Solak

+## Software Developer , Student , Keen to learn

+What am I dealing with ?

-- 🔭 I’m currently working on .Net and Xamarin
+- 🔭 I’m currently working on .Net Core and Xamarin
-- 🌱 I’m currently learning .Net Core and Vue js
+- 🌱 I’m currently learning .Net 6 and Vue
+- 🌱 I’m currently learning Identity and OpenId
-- 👯 I’m looking to collaborate on Vue js
+- 👯 I’m looking to collaborate on Vue
-- 🤔 I’m looking for help with Gulp js
-- 💬 Ask me about Software Developer
+- 💬 Ask me about .Net , Xamarin , Vue
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## ✉️ Find me on:

 <p align="start">
  <a href="https://www.linkedin.com/in/mesuttsolak/" target="_blank" rel="noopener noreferrer">